FEquity regards done what ought to be done

 - Q. What are the cases where court may refuse the grant of...

-- Q. What are the lawful objects of a trust?
+- Q. What are the cases where rescission of a contract may be...

 - Q. Delay defeats equity...